B1.5 Read, represent, compare, and order decimal numbers up to hundredths, in various contexts.

 In general, students have little difficulty comparing decimal numbers with the same number of decimal places (for example, 0.34 < 0.46).
 They have more difficulty comparing numbers with a different number of decimal places (for example, 1.3 and 1.27).
 Some tend to compare these numbers without the decimal point (for example, 13 < 127) and conclude that 1.3 < 1.27.
 Others reach the same incorrect conclusion by comparing only the numbers to the right of the decimal point (for example, 3 < 27).

 The order relationship should be addressed by comparing decimal numbers in contextualized situations.
 For example: "Remi did a jump of 3.55 m and Samantha did one of 3.7 m.
 Which of the two had the longer jump?"
 Students can respond and justify their choice if they understand place value.
 The number line is a powerful visual model for comparing decimal numbers.
 To place 3.7 on a number line, students can represent tenths from 3.0 to 4.0.
-To place 3.55, they must divide the interval between 3.5 and 3.6 into tenths, with each space representing one hundredth.
+To place 3.55, they must partition the interval between 3.5 and 3.6 into tenths, with each space representing one hundredth.
 They can then conclude that 3.55 < 3.7, so Samantha has taken a longer jump than Remi.

 For example: